Our Mission, motto, & Philosophy

 She grew up in the SDA church and she shares her mother’s passion for teaching.
 Ms. Stevens was hired into the Michigan Conference in 2017.
 She has been teaching in a K-8 school in Michigan’s U.P.

-She is looking forward to working with TAA students this coming fall.
+She is thankful to have joined our TAA team in 2020 and is looking forward to working with TAA students again this fall.

 Volunteer OpportunitiesWe love our volunteers